chesio/bc-security/README.md

 ##### Safe Browsing check

 Checks whether your website is included on any of Google's [lists of unsafe web resources](https://developers.google.com/safe-browsing/) - this is usually a solid indicator of compromise.
 Note that for this check to run you have to provide [properly configured API key](https://developers.google.com/safe-browsing/v4/urls-hashing) via [plugin setup](#setup).
+This check is only run in *live environment*.

 #### Checklist monitoring